Ex-SAC manager Martoma fails to end part of insider case

 As a result, the judge rejected Martoma’s request to dismiss one of two securities fraud charges, as well as related allegations in a conspiracy count.
 The defendant has pleaded not guilty to the three counts, and faces a January 6 trial.

-Martoma’s lawyer Richard Strassberg, a partner at Goodwin Procter, did not immediately respond to a request for comment.
+Martoma’s lawyer Richard Strassberg, a partner at Goodwin Procter, declined to comment.

 SAC, the Stamford, Connecticut-based hedge fund run by billionaire Steven A. Cohen, pleaded guilty on November 8 to fraud and agreed to pay $1.8 billion, including prior regulatory settlements, to end a federal insider trading probe.
 Cohen has not been charged with a crime.